This post was originally published on January 02, 2019, and extensively updated on June 20, 2022.

 The steps we have included so far are all you'll need to establish your business in Utah or any other state.
 However, if you want your business to be successful, you'll need to do everything you can to define who you are, differentiate yourself from competitors, and attract new clients or customers.

 Your company brand is the sum of everything people know about your company.
 Defining your brand clearly and completely is a must if you want to beat out your competitors and turn your business into a success story.
 Branding includes:

 - The tone and voice you use on your website and social media posts

 - The way the public perceives you

 Once you've defined your brand, you'll need to market your products or services.
 Your marketing strategy should include content marketing.
-Content that you use to promote your brand may include blog posts, white papers, videos, photos, and infographics.
+The content you use to promote your brand may include blog posts, white papers, videos, photos, and infographics.
 It may also include eBooks, webinars, and podcasts.

-In addition to content marketing, you should think about paid advertising on social media or search engines.
-Google advertising and Facebook advertising are both effective.
-Also, social media advertising is affordable and easy to do.
+In addition to content marketing, you should think about paid advertising on social media or a search engine such as Google.
+Google advertising and Facebook advertising are both effective, affordable, and easy to do.

 The final step in our guide on how to start a business in Utah is to establish your online presence.
 Your online presence is about more than just your website.
 The days of starting a business without a web presence are over.
 Customers and clients will expect to find your business online.

 Your online presence begins with your website, which you should think of as your home office online.
 Your website should provide useful information about who you are as well as about your products and services.
 It should be properly optimized for local searches by including important local keywords.